Table of Contents

 - Excessive alcohol use.

 - An injury to the liver.

 - Viral infections, such as mononucleosisor cytomegalovirus, although this is less common.

 There are 2 main kinds of hepatitis: acute hepatitis (short-lived) and chronic hepatitis (lasting at least 6 months).
 Most people get over the acute inflammation in a few days or a few weeks.
 Sometimes, however, the inflammation doesn’t go away.
 When the inflammation doesn’t go away in 6 months, the person has chronic hepatitis.

-Hepatitis B is a serious liver infection caused by the hepatitis B virus.
+Hepatitis B (also called Hep B) is a serious liver infection caused by the hepatitis B virus.
 The virus is usually spread from person to person through contact with blood and/or body fluids of someone who has the infection.

 What are the symptoms of hepatitis B?